Description

 Kookaburras form permanent pairs and take so long to rear their young to independence that more than one clutch a season is unlikely.
 Their nesting season starts in September and finishes in January.
 They nest a large cavity in almost any object big enough to contain an adult, usually a hole in a tree or termite mound.

-Incubation begins with the first egg laid of up to four.
-Incubation and feeding of young is carried out by all members of the group.
+Incubation begins with the first egg laid of up to 4.
+Incubation and feeding of young are carried out by all members of the group.

 Voice